Can M&A Get Any Hotter in the C-Store Industry?

-The red hot merger and acquisition activity in 2014 included several major mega transactions such as Speedway purchasing the Hess retail network, CST Brands acquiring 100 percent of the membership interest in Lehigh Gas GP LLC, Susser Holdings Corp. selling to Energy Transfer Partners LP, Global Partners LP purchasing the equity interest of Warren Equities and, of course, the very recent announcement that Alimentation Couche-Tard will acquire The Pantry in an all-cash transaction.
+The red hot merger and acquisition activity in 2014 included several major mega transactions such as Speedway LLC purchasing the Hess Corp. retail network, CST Brands Inc. acquiring 100 percent of the membership interest in Lehigh Gas GP LLC, Susser Holdings Corp. selling to Energy Transfer Partners LP, Global Partners LP purchasing the equity interest of Warren Equities and, of course, the recent announcement that Alimentation Couche-Tard Inc. will acquire The Pantry in an all-cash transaction.

 So, what does all this recent M&A activity in the C&G industry mean for 2015?